 California Probate Code Section 4455 states that a POA granting banking authority allows the agent to open accounts, withdraw money, and apply for and receive a credit card.
 However, the law does NOT grant the agent the power to sign credit card transactions with power of attorney documents.

-The clerk, citing a credit card policy, thinks something is fishy and stops the transaction.
+The clerk thinks something is fishy, feels uncomfortable, and stops the transaction.
 Agnes Agent, scratching her head, leaves the store empty handed.